Herne Hill railway station: 1924–1987: Modernisation

+On 1 January 1923, the LCDR, LB&SCR, SER, and several other railways amalgamated together to form the Southern Railway (SR).
+Work began on electrifying the former LCDR suburban routes in 1924.
+Herne Hill station was extensively remodelled as part of these works: the eastern island platform was lengthened; the original island platform was demolished and replaced by one further west, allowing two tracks to be laid between the island platforms; the western sidings were removed; and the upper floor was closed to passengers.
+From 12 July 1925, the SR began laying overhead wires from Victoria to Orpington via Herne Hill, with services beginning on 28 February 1926.
+However, it was announced on 9 August the same year that the company had decided against overhead wires and instead would use the third-rail system of electrification, and included the spur connecting Herne Hill and Tulse Hill as one of the additional sections to be electrified.
+Electric trains began running every 20 minutes from Herne Hill to Victoria and Blackfriars during the day, before being stored overnight at the sorting sidings north of the station.

 The distinctive signal box overlooking Norwood Road and a similar signal box at the northern end of the station were demolished in 1956 and replaced by a single signal box adjacent to the north junction.
 The replacement signal box was in use from June 1956 until December 1981, when its functions were transferred to Victoria; the building still exists and is used by railway staff.
 The signalling at Herne Hill was upgraded from semaphores to colour lights on 8 March 1959 as part of the Kent Coast electrification plan.

-By 1959, the pattern of commuter services at Herne Hill had taken the shape it held into the 21st century: all-stops trains from Victoria to Orpington and from the City of London to Wimbledon and Sutton (but, unlike the modern Sutton Loop, via West Croydon).
+By 1959, the pattern of commuter services at Herne Hill had taken the shape it held into the 21st century: stopping trains from Victoria to Orpington and from Holborn Viaduct to Wimbledon and Sutton; the only exceptions are that unlike the modern Sutton Loop, trains to Wimbledon went via West Croydon, and Holborn Viaduct was replaced by the Thameslink Core.
 However, there was a decline in the number of electric trains on the Chatham Main Line through Herne Hill in the years after the war.
-Immediately after electrification in 1925, six trains used the route between Herne Hill and Shortlands in each direction during every off-peak hour.
-By 1960, it had dropped to two trains in each direction.
+Immediately after electrification in 1925, six trains used the route between Herne Hill and Shortlands in each direction during every off-peak hour; by 1960, it had dropped to two trains in each direction.
 The Herne Hill Sorting Sidings closed on 1 August 1966 and the freight line to the east of the station was taken out of service.
-Nothing of the sidings remains: residential accommodation has been built along Shakespeare Road (on the western sidings) and commercial premises have been built along Milkwood Road (on the eastern sidings).
+Nothing of the sidings remains: residential accommodation has been built along Shakespeare Road, where the western sidings were, and commercial premises have been built along Milkwood Road, where the eastern sidings were.